 Nice is the 2nd most visited city in France, behind Paris, so seeing it on a budget is probably impossible, right?
 No way!
-We got the views, savored the bites, and saw the sites all while keeping to our tight backpacking budget.
+We got the views, savored the bites, and saw the sights all while keeping to our tight backpacking budget.
 In this post, we give you plenty of options for a fantastic 2 days in Nice that doesn’t break the bank.
 In fact, a lot of these things are free!

 When’s the Best Time to Visit Nice?